Network Against Corruption and Trafficking

 Network Against Corruption and Trafficking (NACAT) is a Nigerian civil society organization focused on addressing corruption, financial crimes, terrorism, economic sabotage, human trafficking, and drug trafficking.
+It was founded in June 2022.

 Activities

 NACAT also promotes governance, transparency, the rule of law, and the security and well-being of Nigerians in the pursuit of nation-building.

 The organization collaborated with the National Drug Law Enforcement Agency (NDLEA) and the Independent Corrupt Practices Commission (ICPC) to conduct sensitization campaigns against drug abuse, human trafficking, and corruption.

 In September 2023, the organization in partnership with NDLEA carried out a sensitization exercise against the use of hard drugs in Abuja community known as Abattoir.

 In October 2023, NACAT carried out human signpost sensitization in Nyanya area of Abuja to alight Nigerians on the effect of drugs abuse.

 Awareness Program at Baze University (October 2024).
 During the university's Career Week, NACAT conducted a session on "Financially Motivated Sexual Extortion and Trafficking."
 Topics included cyberbullying, sextortion, and the dangers of trafficking.
 The organization shared global case studies and offered online safety tips while presenting its "See Something, Say Something" campaign.
+Thereafter, NACAT partnered with the Canadian Broadcasting Corporation to produce a documentary on the prevalence of internet scam especially sextortion in Nigeria.

 NACAT has been involved in rescuing trafficking victims, such as a Nigerian woman trafficked to Oman.

+In 2025, the organization launched the Student Network Against Corruption and Trafficking (S-NACAT) club at Dorben College of Digital Technology, Dutse, Abuja.
+The initiative focuses on empowering students as agents of change against corruption, drug abuse, and human trafficking.

+In 2026, NACAT conducted multiple road walks, community sensitization programs in areas such as Gwagwalada, and joined NAPTIP for the 16 Days of Activism against Gender-Based Violence.

+In March 2026, the organization convened a high-level Roundtable on “Rights, Justice, and Action for Women and Girls” as part of International Women’s Day activities.

+As part of its 2026 activities, the organization completed step-down training from the West Africa Civil Society Institute (WACSI) Digital Rights Activism program to strengthen its media and digital advocacy tools.

+On May 18, 2026, the Network Against Corruption and Trafficking (NACAT), in collaboration with the Child and Youth Protection Foundation (CYPF), organised a football tournament in Abuja to mark the International Day of the Boy Child.
+The event, themed “Stand Tall, Play Strong: Promoting a Positive Mindset in Boys,” engaged students from various secondary schools, including those with hearing disabilities, through sports, mentorship, and panel discussions aimed at building resilience, emotional intelligence, and positive values.

+On May 21, 2026, the Network Against Corruption and Trafficking (NACAT) held a sensitization seminar at BabyLove (Glow Bearers) School in Abuja to educate primary and junior secondary students on the dangers of drug abuse.
+The programme featured interactive sessions, an animated video, and presentations.